DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ![Korean Air Flight 801 crash in Guam from https://en.wikipedia.org/wiki/Korean_Air_Flight_801](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Korean_Airlines_flight_801_crash_site.jpg/640px-Korean_Airlines_flight_801_crash_site.jpg)

 Note:
-- Tragedy caused by an error on the part of the captain.
-The black-box recording showed that the flight crew were aware of his mistake and could have saved everyone, but were too afraid or deferential to challenge him or take over control.
+- First, some history.
 - Tragedy; 6 August 1997; 229 deaths; As always, there are many factors, including fatigue, training, outdated maps, and more.
+- Caused by an error on the part of the captain.
+- The black-box recording showed that the flight crew were aware of his mistake and could have saved everyone, but were too afraid or deferential to challenge him or take over control.
 - The flight crew suggested to the captain that he was making a mistake with his approach.
 They did not directly warn him.
 - The first officer and flight engineer were required to challenge the captain if concerned, but did not, even though they were concerned.
 - The crew finally objected six seconds before the crash.